brucemcpherson/sheetsToNodeXL/dependencies.md

 # Google Apps Script Project: sheetsToNodeXL
-This repo (sheetsToNodeXL) was automatically updated on 6/26/2023, 11:27:48 AM by GasGit
+This repo (sheetsToNodeXL) was automatically updated on 1/31/2024, 1:16:28 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")